vuestorefront/vue-storefront/packages/core/docs/commercetools/getting-started.md

 You can generate credentials for Commercetools API in Commercetools Merchant Center by going into:

-_Settings > API clients > "Create new api Client" and picking "Mobile & single-page application client"_
+_Settings > API clients > "Create new api Client"_ and picking _"Mobile & single-page application client"_ template.

 Then paste those credentials into `@vue-storefront/commercetools/nuxt` module configuration in `nuxt.config.js`: